 How to choose the best password manager for you

 Most of the best password managers have the same essential functions but things differ when you get to their extra features.

 Some of them, such as Dashlane, 1Password and Keeper, alert you about the latest data breaches, sometimes for an extra price.
 Many password managers can also offer to save your personal details, credit card numbers and other frequently used information so that they can quickly fill out online forms for you.
 (This is much safer than letting retail websites save your credit card information.)

 LastPass once offered an excellent, unlimited free service tier but that baton has since been passed to Bitwarden which also has a $10 annual premium plan that covers most of the basics.

 1Password’s Mac and iOS apps have generally been kept more up-to-date than the company’s Android and Windows applications.
 It may be the best choice if you exclusively use Apple devices, but the other password managers work just fine across all platforms.

-The biggest decision to make is whether you want your passwords to be stored locally on your own computers and mobile devices, or in the cloud on someone else’s servers.
+The biggest decision though is whether you want your passwords to be stored locally on your own computers and mobile devices, or in the cloud on someone else’s servers.
 There are pros and cons to each approach though.

 Cloud vs. local management

 Syncing your passwords locally does provide a security advantage as none of this data needs to reach the internet.
 For those who want to maintain total control over their passwords, this is the way to go.

 The downside here is that it can be a hassle to synchronize these passwords on all of your devices.
 Some services will allow you to do so over a local network such as a Wi-Fi network or on your own server.
 Alternatively, you could also put your password vault on a USB flash drive and physically move it from one computer to another.

 Cloud-based password managers are far more convenient as these services keep encrypted copies of your vault on their own servers.
 This ensures that all of your devices will be synced and transmissions between your devices and a company’s servers are encrypted.